commercetools/commercetools-sync-java/docs/usage/STATE_SYNC.md

-The library keep tracks of such "referencing" states like (state-A) and persists them in storage (**commercetools `customObjects` in the target project** , in this case) to keep them and create/update them accordingly whenever the referenced state exist in the target project.
+The library keep tracks of such "referencing" states like (state-A) and persists them in storage (**commercetools `customObjects` in the target project** , in this case) to keep them and create/update them accordingly whenever the referenced state has been provided at some point.

 The `customObject` will have a `container:` **`"commercetools-sync-java.UnresolvedTransitionsService.stateDrafts"`** and a `key` representing the key of the StateDraft that is waiting to be created/updated.